Skip to content

 • Native range: Borneo (Sabah)

-• Habitat: wet tropical biome; frequently associated with ultramafic landscapes in Sabah in specialist literature
+• Habitat: wet tropical biome; often linked with ultramafic landscapes in Sabah

 • Key traits: very thick, strongly rugose blades with “carved” surface; compact, heavy-leafed habit

-• Care impact: slow, dense foliage responds best to steady warmth, strong filtered light, and a mineral-leaning, oxygen-rich root zone
+• Care impact: slow, dense foliage does best with warmth, strong filtered light, and an open, mineral-leaning substrate

 Leaf of Alocasia melo with thick, rugged texture and greyish-green tone.